CS.File.writeLines(path := ..., lines := ...

 The

-encoding argument allows you specify how the contents of the file are
+encoding argument allows you to specify how the contents of the file are

 encoded to text.
 Options include: